-Finding a reliable builder is a must if you do not have the time, skill or inclination to run your renovation or extension project yourself, you need to find a building contractor to take it on for you.
+Finding a reliable builder is a must if you do not have the time, skill or inclination to run your renovation or extension project yourself.
 Hiring someone to manage the project has cost implications, but also many advantages.
 A contractor will be able to look at the drawings and specification for your project, known as the ‘tender documents’, produce a detailed quote and construction programme, and as long as you do not make changes, should be able to deliver the project on schedule within the estimated budget.

 What is the builder’s role?

 Building contractors are professional project managers and business owners, ranging from one-man operations to small to medium enterprises.
 They understand the construction process and the building industry, and how to keep a project on schedule by co-ordinating labour and materials, plant, tools, equipment, and taking into account other elements, such as bad weather.
 They have a legal duty to comply with building regulations and owe you a duty of care.

 Depending on the firm’s size, they may have permanent employees, an administrative team, a quantity surveyor to price work, and a contracts administrator in charge of purchasing.
 Everyone wants their project completed quickly, cheaply and to a high standard, but you can only ever really achieve two of the three.
 A larger business may be more efficient due to staff levels but more costly, due to their overheads.
 A smaller operation may take longer to complete your project, but may be more competitive on price.